WillemRaes/CloudEdgeFog/docs/source/intro.rst

 Opposite to cloud computing and thus having all IT infrastructure on-premise has as a consequence that all responsibility regarding service availability, security and updates is up to the in-house IT team.

-Cloud computing offers solutions according to the following service models:
+Cloud computing offers solutions according to the following service models :cite:p:`s22010196`:

 - Infrastructure as a service (IaaS)